Hannah's home page | Hannah's blog

 The workshop uses AppInventor, which only works with Android devices (phones and tablets).
 So you can't do it with an iPhone, sorry.

-We've run the event as a "bring your own laptop" day, which worked OK; the installation is a bit of a nightmare but worked in the end.
-AppInventor runs on Windows, Mac & linux; if you're running the day yourself it probably helps to have some assistants who are good at Windows, and at least one who speaks Mac.
+We've run the event as a "bring your own laptop" day, which works fine if the wifi is good.
+If you're running the day yourself it probably helps to have some assistants who are good at Windows, and at least one who speaks Mac.
 Linux nerds tend to be quite good at working it out for themselves (I say this speaking as a certified linux nerd).

-The computers need to be able to run Java programs (so you need Java 6 or above, although Java version numbers are not straightforward and on some operating systems it's actually 1.6 and above), and you need an up to date web browser (Chrome and Firefox are good, IE works if it is a very recent version).
-I suspect you won't be able to set up the software without having administrator priveledges.
-Here's the AppInventor for Windows setup page on the AppInventor site.
-Test the software running in the actual room first: we've been bitten by wifi setups where it looks like it works, but actually the blocks editor opens without connecting to the main appinventor window.
+The computers need to be able to access the AppInventor site and you need an up to date web browser (Chrome and Firefox are good, IE works if it is a very recent version).
+Test the software running in the actual room first: with older versions of AppInventor we've been bitten by wifi setups where it looks like it works, but actually the blocks editor opens without connecting to the main appinventor window.
 So you need to test opening an existing project, and editing that project.